 Adult female Mountain Bluebird, Henry's Lake, Idaho

 Returning to US-20 I missed the Swan Lake stop I intended for potential Trumpeter Swan, and at the couple of stops I did make nothing new was added (California and Ring-billed Gulls, Caspian Tern over Henry's Fork of the Snake River).
 The one stop I did make that was particularly rewarding was Market Lake WMA north of Roberts, adjacent to I-15 and north of Idaho Falls.
-One piece of signage indicate that it was an Important Bird Area and the number of species I turned up indicated why: American Kestrel, several White-faced Ibis, Rock Pigeon, Mourning Dove in the road from US-20 to Roberts via Menan; House Sparrows, Eastern Collared-Dove in Roberts itself then an expanding list of water birds as I headed north on country roads: Yellow-headed Blackbird, Red-winged Blackbird, more White-faced Ibis, Snowy Egret, Great Blue Heron, Black-crowned Night Heron, Canada Goose, Ring-necked Duck, Cinnamon Teal, Mallard, Ruddy Duck, Redhead, Gadwall, Wigeon, Lesser Scaup, American Coot, American White Pelican, Wilson Phalarope, Killdeer, Common Nighthawks, 2 Short-eared Owls over marsh, Northern Harrier, Eared Grebe, Western Grebe with young, Franklin's and California Gulls, Forster's and Caspian Terns, (Song Sparrow), (Common Yellowthroat).
+One piece of signage indicated that it was an Important Bird Area and the number of species I turned up indicated why: American Kestrel, several White-faced Ibis, Rock Pigeon, Mourning Dove in the road from US-20 to Roberts via Menan; House Sparrows, Eastern Collared-Dove in Roberts itself then an expanding list of water birds as I headed north on country roads: Yellow-headed Blackbird, Red-winged Blackbird, more White-faced Ibis, Snowy Egret, Great Blue Heron, Black-crowned Night Heron, Canada Goose, Ring-necked Duck, Cinnamon Teal, Mallard, Ruddy Duck, Redhead, Gadwall, Wigeon, Lesser Scaup, American Coot, American White Pelican, Wilson Phalarope, Killdeer, Common Nighthawks, 2 Short-eared Owls over marsh, Northern Harrier, Eared Grebe, Western Grebe with young, Franklin's and California Gulls, Forster's and Caspian Terns, (Song Sparrow), (Common Yellowthroat).
 I found that I could not emerge from the north end of the WMA onto the interstate but had to double back through Roberts, which is not the most affluent little town that I've ever encountered.
 I added a pair of Red-tailed Hawks on the backtrack one of which was banded.

 What turned out to be the final stop of the day was Camas NWR which is a breeding location for Trumpeter Swan (perhaps).
 I found about half the ponds to be dry, including ones that had interpretive signs in front of them, and the NWR website indicates "The water supply at Camas has decreased over the years due to natural drought cycles and agricultural development, which have lowered the water table."
 I did not see any Trumpeters on the auto route but snagged most of the same waterfowl as at Market Lake WMA.
 I also saw two Sandhill Cranes and a couple of Swainson's Hawks.
 At the parking area where stopped to figure out the night's destination I saw an Oriole sp. which given that it was in streamside cottonwoods was almost certainly Bullock's - it did not cooperate for an ID.